varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 Machine Learning is a subset of Artificial Intelligence.
+> 💡 The term "debugging" was popularized by Grace Hopper.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: